The Geghama Mountains, Armenia

-A guide for hikers on the Transcaucasian Trail
+A guide to 114km (5–7 days) of backcountry trekking on the Transcaucasian Trail

-This guide will help you plan a multi-day, unsupported trekking journey along the remote Geghama mountain range of Armenia.
-Scroll down for maps, practical information and trail notes, plus GPS data to help navigate the route.
+This guide will help you plan a multi-day, unsupported trek along the remote Geghama mountain range of Armenia.
+Here you’ll find interactive maps, practical information and trail notes, plus downloadable GPS data to help navigate the route.

 The TCTA strives to provide accurate, current information as to trail conditions and the trail route.
 However, actual trail conditions may be different, and such information may not be accurate or complete.
 Trail users are urged to consider all the information available from other sources and to heed local advice when available.
 Trail users are ultimately responsible for all decisions as to the trail routes, trail conditions, weather, and safety.